irakli-ka/React_App-Games_Library/README.md

 ```

-dont run yet.
+Don't run yet.
-create .env file and put your api key there like this.
+Create .env file and put your api key there like this.
 ```
 VITE_RAWG_API_KEY='YOUR_KEY_GOES_HERE'
 ```